 Children and adolescents

-The diagnosis of mania in young patients is similar to that for adults but mania must be present.
+The diagnosis of bipolar disorder in young patients is similar to that for adults but mania must be present.
 Another feature which makes the diagnosis is euphoria present on most days.
 Irritability may aid the diagnosis but is not necessary.
 The treatment in children and adolescents is essentially the same as in adults but should be initiated under mental health specialists.
 Aripiprazole has been recommended for moderate-to-severe manic episodes in adolescents with bipolar I disorder for up to 12 weeks in adolescents aged 13 and older.

 No specific anti-manic medication is licensed in pregnancy.
 If a pregnant women develops mania then low doses of antipsychotics can be used.